Bollywood's casting couch exposed: Sex today, film role tomorrow

-After hearing horror stories of struggling actors being exploited by casting agents, we decided to blow the lid off Bollywood’s worst-kept secret.
-In a sting operation, Asira Tarannum and Sonali Joshi Pitale meet casting agents, only to find that most of them are just glorified pimps
+After hearing horror stories of struggling actors being exploited by casting agents, we decided to blow the lid off Bollywood's worst-kept secret.
+In a sting operation, we meet agents, only to find they are glorified pimps

 Bare some flesh to land a meaty role this clandestine arrangement between casting agents and aspiring actors is one of Bollywood’s worst-kept secrets.